Are you worried about users working remotely with unmanaged devices that can compromise security?

 Increased security risks of remote access from unmanaged devices over VPN

 Increased support and training costs for remote workers using VPN

-IT departments can protect corporate data by ensuring that corporate devices are correctly updated and that the proper firewalls, antivirus software, and other defensive mechanisms are in place to protect the devices and networks they manage.
+IT departments can protect corporate data by ensuring that corporate devices are correctly updated.
+They usually can provide the proper firewalls, antivirus software, and other defensive mechanisms to protect the devices and networks they manage.
 But when an employee has to work remotely from an unmanaged device, or an unsafe network, the risks increase.
 Those devices become soft targets for hackers and are more likely to be infected with malicious software.
 In a sense, they become Trojan horses carrying malicious payloads when they connect to the corporate network over a VPN.

 These security issues lead to increased costs as IT departments have to indirectly manage home networks for their remote workers and address the increased number of support calls from VPN connection issues.
 There's also the potential increase in cost if they provide remote workers with a properly managed device which they can use to connect to the corporate network

 CentreStack adds secure remote access and file sharing, disaster prevention, and recovery to file servers on-premises with easy cloud migration to private cloud storage.
 It is the real cloud file server solution you have been seeking!